geeknik/my-awesome-stars/topics.md

 ## http

+- [yusuf-musleh/mmar](https://github.com/yusuf-musleh/mmar) - mmar is a zero-dependency, self-hostable, cross-platform HTTP tunnel that exposes your localhost to the world on a public URL.
+Written in Go.
 - [google/go-safeweb](https://github.com/google/go-safeweb) - Secure-by-default HTTP servers in Go.
 - [yunekit/jexus](https://github.com/yunekit/jexus) - Jexus is a high-performance web server and reverse proxy server that works on Linux, and it is also a high-quality container for self-hosted web applications such as asp.net core, tomcat, golang web,
 - [1tayH/noisy](https://github.com/1tayH/noisy) - Simple random DNS, HTTP/S internet traffic noise generator